wheres-my-item/wheres-my-item.github.io/index.md

 ## Overview

-'Where's My Item?' is a site that's designed to allow UH Manoa students to find and report various items that they may have lost on campus.
+'Where's My Item?' is a site designed to allow the UH Manoa Lost & Found center to list the many lost items that have been found on campus.
+Students who have lost something can search the site to look to see if they have something that belongs to them, and file a claim for that item if so.
+Admin can then verify their claim's authenticity using the information provided to them in a claim form.

 The site in itself uses:
 - Meteor for Javascript-based implementation of client and server code